hilios/moip-challenge/README.md

 [info] Done packaging.
 ```

-To run just execute the `jar` (with Java 8) passing the path to the log file as arguments and the output will be displayed:
+To run, just execute the `jar` (with Java 8) passing the path to the log file as arguments:

 ```shell
 $ java -jar target/scala-2.12/moip-challenge.jar ./src/test/resources/log.txt